Mattjones444/Milestone-Project-2/readme.md

 ## Media

-- all images were sourced from Canva.com
+- all images were sourced from Canva.com and Google.com

 - favicon.ico was created by me.